An Optimal Algorithm for Finding Champions in Tournament Graphs: Introduction

-The main contribution of this paper is an optimal deterministic algorithm that finds all Copeland winners employing $\O(\ell n)$ comparisons, where $\ell$ is the minimum number of matches lost by any player.
+The novel contributions of this article are the following: \begin{itemize}[leftmargin=*] \item we introduce an asymptotically-optimal deterministic algorithm that finds the champion by employing $O(\ell n)$ vertex comparisons, where $\ell$ is the minimum number of matches lost by any player.
 Moreover, we prove that $\Omega(\ell n)$ comparisons are necessary, even for randomized algorithms, to obtain a correct answer with any constant probability.
-It is worth to notice that we match a randomized lower bound with a deterministic algorithm, showing that randomization does not give any advantage on this problem.
-Then, we extend our result to three strictly related problems.
+It is worth noticing that we match a randomized lower bound with a deterministic algorithm, showing that randomization does not give any advantage to this problem.

+\item We extend our result to three strictly-related problems.
 First, we show how to retrieve all top-$k$ players in time $O(\ell_k n)$, where $\ell_k$ is the number of matches lost by the $k$-th best player.
-Second, we consider a model of computation in which we are allowed to play a batch of $B$ matches in parallel, and we design an algorithm that achieves optimal speedup with respect to the sequential version.
-Third, we suppose that playing a match does not return a binary result, but a distribution over the outcomes, i.e., a pair of complementary probabilities.
-In this setting we define the champion as the player that minimizes the expected number of matches lost and we show an algorithm to find all champions in time $O(\ell n)$, where $\ell$ is the expected number of matches lost by the champion.
-Finally, we report a comprehensive experimental assessment of the proposed algorithms: we evaluate their performance in terms of running time and number of comparisons, which are then compared with respect to a baseline that perform the evaluation of all the possible pairwise comparisons.
-We focus our attention on the execution of the three-stage ranking architecture introduced by Nogueira \etal{}~\cite{DBLP:journals/corr/abs-1910-14424}.
-Results show that our proposed algorithms achieve a remarkable speedup of up to $13\times$ with respect to the resolution of the full tournament.
+Second, we consider a model of computation in which we are allowed to play a batch of $B$ matches in parallel, and we design an algorithm that achieves optimal speedup with respect to the sequential version and it finds the champion by performing $O(\frac{\ell n}{B} + \ell \log B)$ arc lookups.
+This is useful in practice because pairwise comparisons can be batched when the inference is done on novel computing platforms like, for example, GPUs.
+Third, we generalize the tournament problem in a probabilistic framework, where each arc $(u, v) \in E$ is labeled with the likelihood that $u$ wins against $v$.
+These probabilities can be interpreted as the confidence of the machine learning model about the outcome of the comparison.
+In this setting, we define the champion as the player that minimizes the expected number of matches lost and we introduce an algorithm to find all champions in time $\Theta(\ell n)$, where $\ell$ is the expected number of matches lost by the champion.

+\item We provide a comprehensive experimental assessment of the proposed algorithms.
+We evaluate their performance in terms of running time and number of comparisons against a baseline that perform all the possible pairwise comparisons between players.
+We focus our attention on a Question Answering task that asks to find the most relevant textual answer to a given question provided by a user~\cite{DBLP:journals/corr/abs-1910-14424}.
+Results show that our proposed algorithms allow us to speed up the identification of the correct answer of up to $13\times$ with respect to methods that play the full tournament. \end{itemize}